websight-io/docs/docs/docs/quick-start/index.md

 !!! hint "Tip"

-    Please read how to use [secret files](https://github.com/websight-io/starter/tree/main/environment#secret-files) if you would like to change the default password.
+    Default passwords are stored in secret files.
+You can find details how to change them [here](https://github.com/websight-io/starter/tree/main/environment#secret-files).

 ---